 Share this

-If you need to catch up, Find the entire power markets 101 blog series here
+If you need to catch up, read the Power Markets 101 series.

-We’ve come a long way learning about the grid, the history of power and ISOs, the dual-settlement market, and generation.
-In our last two installments of this series, we’ll dive into the financial markets.
-In this one, we’ll discuss the purpose of financial power markets.
+We’ve come a long way learning about the grid, the history of US power and ISOs, the dual-settlement market, and electricity generation basics.
+In our last two installments, we’ll dive into the financial markets.
+In this one, we’ll discuss the purpose of financial power markets and their structure.

 Learn about: